Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 This is a project basically identical to the smoke detector project.
-The Analog In Bricklet is connected to a 12V Doorbell.
-The python script prints "Ring Ring Ring!" if someone actuates the doorbell.
+The Analog In Bricklet is connected to a 12V doorbell.
+The Python script prints "Ring Ring Ring!" if someone actuates the doorbell.
 Of course this project can be extended such that it will send an Email or SMS to your phone if someone is at your door.